ojiofong/slate/source/index.html.md

 ## Get the Checkout Page URL

 Gets the checkout page URL instead of redirecting to it.
+Once you have the URL, the customer needs needs to visit the URL in a web browser to complete the checkout process.
+The checkout URL is not the same as a <a href='#payment-link'>Payment Link</a>.

 ```shell
 curl "https://api.payforme.io/checkoutPage/abc" \